PofuPofu442/Palm-Oil-InnoPalmTech/Palm.md

-List the software functional requirements.
+# List the software functional requirements.
 Your software must have at least 9 (NINE) functional requirements and 3 (THREE) non-functional requirements.
-Explain the architecture of your software
+Explain the architecture of your software.
 Justify any technological stack that you use

-**Functional Requirement**
+## Functional Requirement
 1.	**User Authentication and Authorization**:
 •	Users should be able to log in securely with unique credentials.
 •	Different user roles (admin, manager, field worker) should have different levels of access to system functionalities.